lakwarus/ballerina-camel-restful-service/README.md

 We can implement the business logic of each resource depending on our requirements.
 For simplicity, I used an in-memory map to keep all the order details.
 (In the real world we should use some Database service to store orders)

-For each induvidual route I have used Do Try blocks to handle exceptions.
+For each individual route I have used Do Try blocks to handle exceptions.
 This approach is similar to the Java try catch block.
 So the thrown exception will be immediately caught and the message wont keep on retrying.
 Here I have defined a custom Camel exceptions to handle order validation based exceptions.
-We have to use multiple Do-Try blocks to handle specific type of exceptions.
+We have to use multiple Do-Try blocks to handle specific types of exceptions.

 Following code block shows implementation of get order functionality.